Terms and Conditions for Use, Service and Sale

 10.1 The price of the services will be as quoted on our site, except in the event of an obvious error.
 Our total repair cost includes diagnostic and labour excluding any spare part costs which will be charged separately.

-10.2 We normally do not charge VAT on labour.
-However, we will be required to do if the repair of your machine involves us buying parts from a third-party supplier.
-In this case, where the rate of VAT changes between the date of your order and the date of delivery, we will adjust the VAT you pay, unless you have already paid for the goods and/or services in full before the change in VAT takes effect.
+10.2 Services prices exclude VAT.
+However, if the rate of VAT changes between the date of your order and the date of delivery, we will adjust the VAT you pay, unless you have already paid for the goods and/or services in full before the change in VAT takes effect.

 10.3.
 Services prices and delivery charges are liable to change at any time, but changes will not affect orders in respect of which we have already sent you a Booking Confirmation.
 We will charge you the delivery charges if we order your parts from a third-party supplier.